jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-13-meeting-the-brain.md

 ---

 E-D-C#m
-I'm the brain
+Here you are
-You're all fools
+Seeking life - on this
-You don't even know the rules
+Intergalactic space flight

-But you - stepped outside
+Yeah you - stepped outside
 Welcome, welcome to the skies

-Nice to meet you
+It's nice to meet you
-The pleasure is mine
+The pleasure's all mine
 Here to wipe you
 from space and time
 Sit back